oracle/graal/espresso/docs/how-espresso-works.md

 language implementation.

 The core of the Espresso-specific code is in `DebuggerController`.
-High level debugging commands like "install breakpoint", "step over" etc are converted into Truffle debug API calls.
-Truffle in turn calls back into Espresso via the `SuspendedCallbackImpl` to inform it when a thread has stopped for some reason, which
+High level debugging commands like "install breakpoint", "step over" etc. are converted into Truffle debug API calls.
+Truffle in turn calls back into Espresso via the `SuspendedCallbackImpl` to inform it when a thread has been suspended by the debugger, which allows Espresso to handle the event.